hyphenOs/hyphenos-site-nikola/posts/2021/rust-performance-first-steps.md

 # Introduction

 While working on [`wishpy`](https://pypi.org/project/wishpy/){:target="\_blank"} one of the things that I realized was, [`Wireshark`](https://www.wireshark.org/){:target="\_blank"} is primarily meant to be used as a tool.
 While, Wireshark provides programmatic API (C based), they are not very convenient to use.
 One of the Rust project ideas that I had was - to develop a packet dissection framework, that is API friendly.
 There is a Go based [`gopacket`](https://github.com/google/gopacket/){:target="\_blank"} which comes quite close to what I had in mind.
 I had a rough idea of how to get it working in Rust and I started upon implementing it in a crate called [`scalpel`](https://github.com/gabhijit/scalpel){:target="\_blank"}.
 It's still a work in progress and this blog post is not about it _per se_.

-Since this particular code is going to be sitting at a very low level in a Packet Analysis stack, the actual dissection should be really fast.
-My goal to start with was to be at-least at par, if not better with `gopacket`'s performance without any optimizations.
-For a couple of basic dissectors like `IPv4` and `IPv6`, it was doing actually substantially better - nearly twice as fast compared to `gopacket`, and this looked quite promising, but for one particular benchmark for a DNS Packet, the performance more than twice slower than the `gopacket`'s.
+Since this code is targeted for working at a very low level in a Packet Analytics stack, the actual dissection should be really fast.
+My goal to start with was to be at-least at par, if not better with `gopacket`'s performance (since we are developing it in a non-GC language) without any optimizations.
+For a couple of basic dissectors like `IPv4` and `IPv6`, it was doing actually substantially better - nearly twice as fast compared to `gopacket`, and this looked quite promising, but for one particular benchmark for a DNS Packet, the performance was more than twice slower than the `gopacket`'s.
 The actual reason for this ended up being something else and not just the dissection performance, but identifying the root cause helped in better understanding at-least some parts of Rust's ecosystem for running benchmarks and instrumentation of running code.
 Next, we'll look at some of those tools and also how these tools helped identify and reason about the performance issues and what steps were taken to solve the issue.

 # Background

 Before we get into the details of the actual changes and the eventual improvements, a quick look at the ecosystem.
 There is a cargo command called `cargo bench` that can be used to run benchmark programs. [`criterion`](https://bheisler.github.io/criterion.rs/book/index.html){:target="\_blank"} is a micro-benchmarking tool that can be used with `cargo bench`.
 The documentation of `criterion` is quite good and we will not look into the details of how that is to be used.
 We need to add it as one of the `dev-dependencies` and add modules inside the `benches` directory of your crate and then `cargo bench` will take over.

 While `cargo bench` is useful for running benchmarks, to be able to look underneath, we need additional instrumentation mechanism.
 Brendan Greg's [Flamegraphs](https://www.brendangregg.com/flamegraphs.html){:target="\_blank"} is an excellent tool for this.
 It can be used to generate a nice SVG which shows the frequently used code paths along with their call stacks.
-This can show which parts of the program are spending more time.
+This can for example show which parts of the program the CPU is spending spending more time.
 There is a [Rust port of FlameGraph](https://github.com/jonhoo/inferno){:target="\_blank"}, which is integrated with cargo toolchain and one can run a command called `cargo flamegraph`, that generates the flame graph for running a particular benchmark.

 So the plan was to generate FlameGraph for the benchmark that was performing poorly and identifying the issues and see how they can be addressed if at all.
 Also, the idea was not to actually perform any 'hand optimizations', but to simply avoid parts that were poorly implemented (like too many allocations for example) and see if they can be improved and how much.